-Traffic calming is a way to retrofit existing streets that are often too wide and that encourage motorists to travel at higher speeds than is desirable.
+The Complete Streets approach ensures that roads are designed and operated to enable safe access for all users: pedestrians, bicyclists, motorists, and travel at higher speeds than are desirable.
 It is a way to reduce the negative effects of automobile use, alter driver behavior and improve conditions for the property owner, retailer, walker and bicyclist.
 Maintaining slower speeds allows drivers to be more aware of their surroundings.
 Traffic calming treatments affect the driver's perception of the street, and cause a change in his or her behavior.
 Traffic calming treatments make use of horizontal and vertical deflection to slow motorists.
-Horizontal deflection treatments include curb
+Horizontal deflection treatments include curb extensions, medians, mini-circles and roundabouts.
+Vertical deflection refers to the use of speed humps or raised intersections or crossings.

-Dan Burden, et al. "Street Design Guidelines for Healthy Neighborhoods" 1999.
+36 Dan Burden, et al. "Street Design Guidelines for Healthy Neighborhoods" 1999.